Successful Aging For The Spirit

 Spiritual wellness is one of the eight dimensions of wellness and is a vital element to maintaining good overall health.
 Finding a connection to your inner values can give meaning to your days and expand your sense of purpose.
 When you are spiritually well, you will begin to find it easier to get through those more difficult times in your life.

-It’s important to find a connection with others who share your beliefs and values.
+It’s important to find a connection in an independent living and continuing care retirement community with others who share your beliefs and values.
 Staying socially connected with your peers through spiritual activities can help you find and maintain that vital inner peace you crave.

 Spiritual Activities for Seniors at Concordia